-“For many employers, particularly following the Panama Papers incident earlier this year, having a transparent tax strategy has become a priority, creating demand for tax reporting specialists as well,” commented Lynley Hall, Manager at Robert Walters.
+“For many employers, particularly following the Panama Papers incident earlier this year, having a transparent tax strategy has become a priority, creating demand for tax reporting specialists as well,” commented Daniel Connors, Director at Robert Walters.

 “For many employers, particularly following the Panama Papers incident earlier this year, having a transparent tax strategy has become a priority."

 The demand for tax specialists with niche skill sets continues to outstrip supply, forcing employers to compete to secure top talent.
 As a result of this, specialists that operate in corporate tax are highly sought after compared to the limited pool of professionals that have this particular skill set.